soorajkj/Soorajkj/README.md

 Student | Programmer | Mobile FPS Gamer | Tech Enthusiast

 - I’m currently learning Web Developement 🕸️
-- 2021 Goals: Focus on projects 📑
+- Focusing on projects 📑
 - Looking to collaborate with other developers 🌐

 ### Connect with me: